 When you try these bad boys, we would love to hear what you think and how you used them!

 You can rate the recipe and leave a comment below or tag us in your gorgeous creations on Instagram.
 If you’re not already following along, we’re @theplantpowercouple with the “the”.

 And finally, also tell us if you want more of these cutlet recipes!

 Hope you get as much of a kick out of this recipe as we have.
 Until next time!

-- First, you’ll want to freeze your tofu.
+- PREP THE TOFU: First, you’ll want to freeze your tofu.
 Place the whole container (do not open it) in the freezer overnight.
 In the morning, remove it from the freezer and set it in a shallow dish on your counter to thaw.
 This will take several hours.When the tofu is thawed, squeeze it gently over the sink and press it with a tofu press or on paper towels to remove any excess liquid.

 - BAKE: When you’re ready to bake your cutlets, preheat your oven to 350F and line a large baking sheet with parchment paper.
 Place the cutlets on this baking sheet, about an inch or so apart.
 Bake at 350F for 40 minutes, flipping them halfway through.
 Depending on the thickness / brand of tofu you’re using, you may want to flip and cook them another 10 - 20 minutes until they are browned and meaty.
 We end up cooking ours an extra 10 most times.